The Car Connection Tesla Model 3 Overview

 MORE: Read our 2018 Tesla Model 3 review

-All early Model 3s are the high-end version, which tops $50,000 with a full suite of options.
-Tesla said that an all-wheel-drive version of the Model 3 and a shorter-range version (220 miles) will become available later in 2018.
+All early Model 3s were the high-end version, which tops $50,000 with a full suite of options.
+All-wheel-drive and shorter-range versions of the Model 3 have since been launched.

 All Model 3s are assembled at the automaker's assembly plant in Fremont, California.
 Its batteries are manufactured at Tesla's Gigafactory near Reno, Nevada.